jamjensen/mapping-disaster-risk/README.md

 raster_brick.py: takes crs projection and polygon coordinates to extract out a single rooftop
 ```

+* Start in `processing/`
-* You can view all possible dataset manipulations using `python3 main_process.py --help`
+* View all possible dataset manipulations using `python3 main_process.py --help`
+* Run `python3 main_process.py` with desired transformations
-* Call `python3 main_process.py --grayscale --crop_single --flatten` to transform all of the roofs to grayscale, crop a 60x60 pixel squre from the center each roof, then create an nx3600 dataset, where n is the number of roofs and 3600 represents each pixel in the cropped roof.
+    * For example, run `python3 main_process.py --grayscale --crop_single --flatten` to transform all of the roofs to grayscale, crop a 60x60 pixel squre from the center each roof, then create an nx3600 dataset, where n is the number of roofs and 3600 represents each pixel in the cropped roof.

 #### Test Data